SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 ## Goal:
 Determine whether the new SDK pipeline (`seekcamera-gstreamer`) is better, the same, or worse than the old pipeline (`rtsp-seek-server`).
 And furthermore if none of the pipelines can solve the seek enumeration problem can the new one at least have fewer and or delay the seek enumeration hardware failure.
 Solve / Mitigate the video pipeline failures.
-Side Note: i am not sure that either of the pipelines can stop the Seek camera from enumeration failure - This might be a Seek issue.
+Side Note: I am not sure that either of the pipelines can stop the Seek camera from enumeration failure - This might be a Seek issue.

 ### Differences between the Old and New Pipeline:
    - OLD Pipeline
-      - created by KDK uses the sdk 4.1 version
+      - created by KDK
+      - uses the sdk 4.1 version
       - started via crontab job that run system_init.sh at boot
-      - rtsp-seek-server.sh a script that was created to restart on crash
-      - pipeline writes frames to a RAMDISK file (image.pgm),
-      - image/pgm served separately by imgserv on port 2105 to SV
-      - rtsp-seek-server -c (no runtime pipeline string like new - old pipeline's chain is compiled into the binary, not passed as a CLI argument)

 ```
 appsrc name=app0 format=time ! timecodestamper ! normfilter ! tee name=tp
   tp. ! queue ! rtpgstpay name=pay0
   tp. ! queue ! multifilesink max-files=10 location="/usr/local/bin/camera/ramdisk/image%d"
 ```